What is the Femur?

 - pain can gradually get worse over time

 I suggest that if you have these symptoms, you go to the doctor.
 You will probably have an MRI to determine if you have a femur stress fracture.
-I had a deep ache in leg and limp that wouldn’t go away.
+I had a deep ache in my leg and a limp that wouldn’t go away.
 The doctor did not diagnose my stress fracture until it became a partial fracture.
-You can read my story here: http://pemf-guru.online/pemf/femur-fractures-complications-fosamax-osteoporosis-medication/
+You can read my story here: https://pemf-guru.online/pemf/femur-fractures-complications-fosamax-osteoporosis-medication/

 What Causes Femur Fractures